 Following a successful evaluation, the PTS test laboratory must provide the Council two sample devices.
 The shipping address and local contact are indicated below.
 Experimental data from certain performed tests must be retained for future provision to the Council on an as-needed basis.
 This applies to all new evaluations that result in a new approval number.
 It does not apply to deltas.
 It also does not apply to a situation where the vendor is merely rebranding another vendor's previously approved product.
 However, if a vendor is rebranding a product and additionally makes other changes, such as in the firmware, it does apply.
 Additional details and updates on these matters will be available in communications from PCI to Labs and Vendors.
-This is summarized as follows.
+They are summarized as follows:

 - Device samples: Two (2) terminals containing the same keys and applications as those supplied to the PCI-recognized laboratory.
 This includes all approval classes.
 For large items, please notify via contact details below before shipping.
+If a device has different variants, the lab shall send two different variants, selecting those two that most represent the range of all variants.
 Provision of device samples is a necessary part of a device's approval.
 These will be securely retained and may be used to assess vulnerability to new attack techniques.
 If a model is ever compromised in the field, the retained samples may be used to investigate any compromise or security breach. - Robust side-channel testing is an important part of device assessment.
 Relevant side-channel test data (digitally represented waveforms and associated numerical data) produced by an evaluation must be stored by the laboratory for at least six months following device approval.
 The Council shall request some or all of this data to be provided as necessary.
 Laboratories should communicate with the Council to resolve any questions on this matter. - Robust logical-anomalies testing is an important part of device assessment.
-Relevant fuzzing data examples (output data and/or logs, reports, etc.), providing a representative and comprehendible summary of the fuzzing attack test runs must be presented within or accompanying evaluation reports, indicating what testing was performed and why, in sufficient detail to explain testing rationale and conclusions.
+Relevant fuzzing data examples (output data and/or logs, reports, etc.), providing a representative and comprehendible summary of the fuzzing attack test runs must be presented within accompanying evaluation reports, indicating what testing was performed and why, and in sufficient detail to explain testing rationale and conclusions.

-Send devices to: Shipping contact information: Attn: MasterCard Global Products and Solutions MasterCard Worldwide 5 Booths Park Chelford Road Knutsford Cheshire WA16 8QZ UK Contact:Mrs. Deborah CornessTelephone:+44 (0)1565 626500Fax:+44 (0)7738 202 663E-mail:deborah corness@mastercard.com
+Send devices to: Shipping contact information: Attn: MasterCard Global Products and Solutions MasterCard Worldwide 5 Booths Park Chelford Road Knutsford Cheshire WA16 8QZ UK Contact: Telephone: Fax: E-mail: Mrs. Deborah Corness +44 (0)1565 626500 +44 (0)7738 202 663 deborah_corness@mastercard.com